MyNextID/idt-plus-plus/README.md

   >
   > REQUIRED for: Proof of Possession, Selective Disclosure SD-Cha-Cha
 - kdk: Key Derivation Key
-  > By including a `kdk` (key derivation key) claim in a JWT, the issuer of the JWT declares that it derived the presenter's proof-of-possession key using ARKG and that the `kdk` key MUST be used to derive the corresponding private key.
+  > By including a `kdk` (key derivation key) claim in a JWT, the issuer of the JWT declares that it derived the presenter's proof-of-possession key using ARKG and that the `kdk` key MUST be used by the user to derive the corresponding private key.
   >
   > MUST be a JWK.
-The JWK MUST contain the required key members for a JWK of that key type, it MUST contain the `kid` member, and MAY contain other JWK members.
+The JWK MUST contain the required key members for a JWK of that key type.
   >
-  > REQUIRED for: Selective Disclosure SD-Cha-Cha
+  > REQUIRED for: Proof of Possession, Selective Disclosure SD-Cha-Cha
 - sdp: Selective Disclosure Parameters
   > `sdp` (selective disclosure parameters) claim in a JWT MUST be present if selective disclosure is used.
-The value of the claim is a JSON object that contains additional information required for unblinding the claims as defined in section [`sdp`](#sdp-selective-disclosure-parameters-and-ephemeral-public-key).
+The value of the claim is a JSON object that contains SD parameters and blinded claims.
   >
-  > REQUIRED for: Selective Disclosure
+  > REQUIRED for: Selective Disclosure SD-Cha-Cha
-- iss_jwk: Signing JWK and a WebPKI certificate
+- iss_id: Issuer identity
-  > By including an `iss_jwk` (issuer JWK) claim in a JWT, the issuer of the JWT declares that it used that JWK to sign the JWT and that the attached X.509 certificate attests the binding between the signing key and the domain name.
+  > By including an `iss_id` claim in a JWT, the issuer of the JWT presents additional identity information about itself.
+WebPKI profile is defined in this document.
   >
   > REQUIRED for: WebPKI issuer ID.